nus-cs2113-AY1920S2/tp/docs/team/synckun.md

     * Proof-read the team's documentation and enforced consistency.

 * **Contributions beyond the project team:**
-    * Provided solutions to problems/difficulties other teams were facing and discover bugs that causes wrong repl submission.
     * Reported 15 issues during PED by following a methodological approach of Expected Behaviour of application-Current behaviour of application and reproduced detailed description as to how i arrived at the issue with screenshots.

-* **Contributions to the Developer Guide (Extracts)**:
+    * Assisted other teams by suggesting useful libraries